Robert Waterman (governor)

-Robert Whitney Waterman (December 15, 1826 – April 12, 1891) was an American politician.
-He served as the 17th governor of California from September 12, 1887, until January 8, 1891.
+Robert Whitney Waterman (December 15, 1826 – April 12, 1891) was an American politician and businessman who was the 17th governor of California from 1887 to 1891.
+He was also the 17th lieutenant governor of California in 1887.
+He was involved in gold and silver mining and owned the Rancho Cuyamaca in California.

 Early years

 Waterman was born on December 15, 1826, in Fairfield, New York, to John Dean Waterman and Mary Graves Waldo.
 His middle name derives from the second wife (Clarissa Dwight Whitney) of his maternal grandfather.
 He had seven siblings: James Sears, John Calvin, Henry Franklin, Charlotte Judith, Mary, Charles, Caroline Waldo, and Theodore Francis.

 Career

 Waterman moved to Newbury, Illinois, when he was thirteen to join one of his brothers as a clerk.
 Later he was a store clerk and postmaster in Geneva, Illinois.
 In 1850, he sold his assets and headed to California.
 He traveled with F.A.
 Park, and befriended Brigham Young in Salt Lake City along the way.
 On arrival in California, he joined one of his brothers prospecting near the South Fork Feather River on Oregon Creek.

 In 1851, Waterman returned to his family in Wilmington, Illinois, and became a successful grain dealer.
 He helped form the Illinois Republican party in 1854 and published the Wilmington Independent newspaper.
 In 1856, he was one of two Illinois delegates to the first Republican National Convention in Philadelphia.
 The other was Abraham Lincoln.
 In the 1860 presidential election Waterman played a key role in delivering Illinois to Lincoln.

 In 1873, Waterman went back to California and became a machinery salesman in Redwood City.
 In 1874, he moved to San Bernardino.
 In 1880, while living in San Bernardino, Waterman discovered a silver mine with John Porter a few miles north of Barstow, then called Grapevine.
 In 1881, he formed a mining partnership with Porter called Waterman and Porter, with 3/4 of the interest owned by Waterman.
 A stamp mill settlement about four miles (6 km) away was named Waterman.
 The Southern Pacific Railroad came through Waterman in 1882 and 100 men were employed at the mill and mine.
 The mine produced 40,000 tons of ore worth $1.7 million before it closed in 1887 due to a decline in silver prices.